 Summary: How much can you expect to pay in mortgage payments when you buy a home in Seattle?
 In this article, we’ll go over the current home prices in the state and what the average mortgage payment is relative to average home prices.

-Summary: Based on the current median home price, along with average mortgage rates for a 30-year fixed home loan, the average mortgage rate in Seattle is approximately $2,965 as we head into 2017.
+Based on the current median home price of a home in Washington as of April 2020, a 20% down payment, along with average mortgage rates for a 30-year fixed home loan, the average principal and interest payment mortgage in Seattle is approximately $2,649.
 But there are several variables that will affect your monthly payments.

 Calculating the Average Monthly Mortgage Payment in Seattle

 There is no official source for average mortgage payment data.
 So we have taken some current information relating to home prices and interest rates, and plugged it into a standard amortization calculator.
-The resulting figure gives us some insight into the average mortgage payment in Seattle, at the end of 2016.
+The resulting figure gives us some insight into the average mortgage payment in Seattle, in the spring of 2020.

 For home price data, we turned to the real estate information company Zillow.
-By their estimation, the median home price in Seattle, Washington was around $611,500 in mid-December 2016.
+By their estimation, the median home price in Seattle, Washington was around $755,600 in April 2020.
 This reflects the median home values provided by other sources as well, so it’s a pretty good number to use for calculating the average monthly mortgage payment in Seattle.

 For this calculation, we will use the average mortgage rate for a 30-year fixed home loan, simply because it’s the most popular type of loan used by borrowers in the Seattle area.
-According to the latest data from Freddie Mac, the average rate for a 30-year loan rose to 4.13% during the week of December 14.
-(That marked six consecutive weeks of mortgage rate increases, by the way.)
+According to the latest data from Freddie Mac, the average rate for a 30-year loan is currently 3.33% during the second week of April.

 Here’s how it breaks down:

 - Loan type: 30-year fixed-rate mortgage